KGerhardt/AnnoSINE_v2/README.md

   output_filename       output files path

 optional arguments:
   -h, --help                   show this help message and exit -l, --length_factor          Threshold of the local alignment length relative to the the BLAST query length (default: 0.3) -c, --copy_number_factor     Threshold of the copy number that determines the SINE boundary (default: 0.15) -s, --shift                  Maximum threshold of the boundary shift (default: 80) -g, --gap                    Maximum threshold of the trancated gap (default: 10) -minc, --copy_number         Minimum threshold of the copy number for each element (default: 20) -a, --animal                 If set to 1, then Hmmer will search SINE using the animal hmm files from Dfam. (default: 0) -b, --boundary               Output SINE seed boundaries based on TSD or MSA (default: msa) -f, --figure                 Output the SINE seed MSA figures and copy number profiles (y/n).
 Please note that this step may take a long time to process. (default: n)
-  -r, --non_redundant    Annotate SINE in the whole genome based on the non—redundant library (y/n) (default: y) -t, --threads		 Threads for each tool in AnnoSINE (default: 36) -irf, --irf_path	 Path to the irf program (default: '')
+  -r, --non_redundant          Annotate SINE in the whole genome based on the non—redundant library (y/n) (default: y) -t, --threads		              Threads for each tool in AnnoSINE (default: 36) -irf, --irf_path	            Path to the irf program (default: '') -rpm, --RepeatMasker_enable  If set to 0, then will not run RepearMasker (Step 8 for the code). (default: 1)
 ```

 ## Inputs